sweethehe/Lets_chat_/README.md

 Once logged in, users can view registered users, send messages, add them as friends, edit their nicknames, and access many other features.

+You can download the .apk by checking the releases of this repository !

 ![Image Alt](https://github.com/sweethehe/Lets_chat_/blob/6d66b134f31dfdfd1c5a30e7aa46803e569a0a9b/lets_chat_presentation.png)

 Please note that this application is not complete and may contain bugs.
 Thank you for your understanding <3